jmunozro/k6-istio/README.md

         memory: 350Mi
 ```

-Let's also have a look at the actual K6 test, located in a configmap created:
+Let's also have a look at the actual K6 test, located in a configmap:
 ```shell
 kubectl create configmap k6-test --from-file k6-test-single.js
 ```